-Conventional wisdom says that you must have an excellent reason to successfully appeal a disappointing financial aid award, such as a job loss, a death, a divorce, large medical bills or other special circumstances.
-That’s not always true.
+Conventional wisdom says you must have an excellent reason to successfully appeal a disappointing financial aid award, such as a job loss, a death, a divorce, large medical bills, or other special circumstances.
+But that's not always true.

 Whether a college will provide more need-based aid or sweeten a merit scholarship depends on how much the institution wants you.
 Another potential factor is how a university's freshman deposits are faring.
-If the number of high school seniors enrolling for the fall isn't meeting expectations, a college could be more likely to improve your offer.
+For example, if the number of high school seniors enrolling for the fall isn't meeting expectations, a college could be more likely to improve your offer.

-A former president of a Midwestern university once told me that his institution would give an accepted student an extra $2,000 or $3,000 for each year for all sorts of dubious reasons if enrollment numbers were lagging.
+A former president of a Midwestern university once shared that his institution would give an accepted student an extra $2,000 or $3,000 each year for all sorts of dubious reasons if enrollment numbers lagged.
 He recalled, for instance, that the university awarded a student a total of $8,000 more aid after she said that her aunt was an alumna.

 Still, you are more likely to be successful in appealing for more financial aid (as opposed to merit aid) if your family is affected by special circumstances.